 If present, elevated levels of lead can cause serious health problems (especially for pregnant women and young children).

-Lead in drinking water comes primarily from materials and components associated with Service lines and home plumbing.
-The City of Aspen provides high-quality drinking water that does not promote any leaching or corrosion leading to higher levels of Lead.
+Lead in drinking water comes primarily from materials and components associated with service lines and home plumbing.
+The City of Aspen provides high-quality drinking water that does not promote any leaching or corrosion leading to higher levels of lead.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.

-Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at epa.gov/safewater/lead.
+Additional information on lead in drinking water, testing methods, and steps you can take to minimize exposure if available from the Safe Drinking Water Hotline (1-800-426-4791) or at [epa.gov/safewater/lead](http://epa.gov/safewater/lead).

-2021 VIOLATION
+2022 VIOLATION

-Findings from the routine drinking water sanitary survey performed by the Colorado Department of Public Health and Environment on September 8 and 9, 2021 resulted in notification to Aspen Water Department on September 30, 2021, resulted in the below violations.
+Findings from the required monthly reporting information submitted to the Colorado Department of Public Health and Environment for the month of March 2022 resulted in notification to the Aspen Water Department on April 29, 2022, of the violations noted below.